New to epilepsy treatment

 How serious can the risks be?

-For most people with epilepsy seizures last for a short time and stop of their own accord (without needing medical treatment).
-Although there is a risk of accident and injury seizures themselves do not usually cause any lasting harm.
+For most people with epilepsy seizures last for a short time and stop of their own (without needing medical treatment).
+Although there is a risk of accident and injury, seizures themselves do not usually cause any lasting harm.
 However, for some people their seizures can cause serious harm.

-For people who have had status their doctor may prescribe midazolam or diazepam so that a carer can give it to them.
+For people who are at risk of prolonged seizures, their doctor may prescribe midazolam or diazepam so that a carer can give it to them.
 Specialist training is needed to give emergency medication.
-It is also important that everyone who is prescribed emergency medication has a written plan (or protocol) for being given it.
+It is also important that everyone who is prescribed emergency medication has a current written plan (or protocol) for being given it.

 Seizures that last longer than usual, or an increased number of seizures, often happen before an episode of status.
 For some people, missing doses of AEDs can cause status.